scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 the fact that adaptive algorithms require tight integration with the human responses, as shown in Figure :ref:`data-flow`.

-Then, the problem that ultimately needs to be solved is finding a means to productively and efficiently gather crowdsourced data.
+Then, the problem that ultimately needs to be solved is to find a means to productively and efficiently gather crowdsourced data.
 Being able to ask informative questions provides means to find an answer quickly and efficiently, optimizing both cost and time.